heidelberg-hepml/pelican/docs/source/differences.rst

 - We use RMSNorm instead of BatchNorm.
 This is because BatchNorm can lead to instabilities when the batch size is small, or when the node count per graph varies strongly.
   RMSNorm is a simpler normalization that does not depend on the batch statistics.
-- We use GELU activations as default, instead of LeakyReLU.
-GELU is smoother and often leads to better performance.
-We still support LeakyReLU as an option.
 - The official PELICAN implementation supports a range of additional options, e.g. IRC safety, ``folklore``, ``skip_order_zero``.
 We do not support these options in this implementation to keep the code base simple and focused on the core architecture.